Title

 Section 2.
 The Pittsburgh Code, Title Nine, Zoning Code, Article VI, Chapter 919, Signs, Section 919.01, is hereby Amended to add the following definition:

-25. NEIGHBORHOOD OR DISTRICT GATEWAY SIGN - means a sign that is intended to convey the name of the City Neighborhood or subdistrict thereof, and/or where applicable, the cultural heritage, unique character, or special purpose thereof.
+25. NEIGHBORHOOD OR DISTRICT GATEWAY SIGN - means a sign that is intended to convey the name of the City Neighborhood or significant historical or cultural areas within a City Neighborhood.

 Section 3.
 The Pittsburgh Code, Title Nine, Zoning Code, Article VI, Chapter 919, Signs, Section 919.03.R, Neighborhood Gateway Signs, is hereby amended as follows:

 R. Neighborhood or District Gateway Signs.
-Neighborhood Gateway Signs may be permitted in order to identify the major entrance gateways, or significant areas within a City neighborhood in accordance with the following standards:
+Neighborhood Gateway Signs may be permitted in order to identify the major neighborhood entrance gateways or significant historical or cultural areas within to a City neighborhood in accordance with the following standards:

 1. Shall be located at or near neighborhood or district boundaries and placed as to clearly convey entry to that neighborhood, district, or area;

-2. Shall be limited to one (1) sign for each entrance;
+2. Shall be limited to one (1) sign for each major entrance gateway to a City neighborhood or publicly recognized historical or cultural area within the City.

 3. Shall not contain advertising matter attached to or integrated with or as part of such sign;

-4. May be illuminated, but shall not be an Electronic Sign;
+4. May be illuminated, but sShall not be an Electronic Sign;

-5. Shall be subject to the following dimensional standards:
+5. Shall not exceed forty (40) square feet in face area; and be subject to the following dimensional standards:

 (a) Ground Signs shall be designed to fit the scale and context of the location.
 Sign text should be scaled to be readable at a distance appropriate to the context and visibility of the site and surroundings, using a formula of one inch of letter height per 10 feet of distance as a guideline, but in no case shall exceed six (6) feet in letter height.